 The ACA creates health insurance marketplaces for people to buy affordable health insurance if they do not have access to employer-based programs.
 It also provides for changes to many programs that already help HIV+ people get their HIV drugs, like Medicaid and Medicare.
-For more information, read about each of the specific programs below and see our info sheet The Affordable Care Act and You.
+For more information, read about each of the specific programs below and see The Well Project's article, The Affordable Care Act and Women in the US.

 The AIDS Drug Assistance Program (ADAP) is funded by the federal government to help pay for HIV drugs for people who might not be able to afford them otherwise.
 Your local ADAP office can let you know which drugs it pays for and what the income limits are for your state.

 Some states have a waiting list for ADAP.
 In other states, the ADAP program is big enough to cover not only HIV drugs, but also some medical care and non-HIV medications, such as those used to manage side effects.